pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-import'></a>Import Overlay secrets**

   `overlay_secrets` is a list of secrets which contains Carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
 The secrets are imported to the `namespace-provisioner` namespace if it is in another namespace.

-  > **Note** stringData key of the secret must have .yaml or .yml suffix.
+The `stringData` key of the secret must have .`yaml` or .`yml` suffix.

   Sample secret with overlay to be used